SGNovice/Disease-detection-using-chest-xrays/README.md

 ![resnext](images/resnext-50.png)

 ### Encryption of model and dataset
 Healthcare data is particularly sensitive and if we face the risk of exposing sensitive patient data.
-For ensuring security and privacy of the dataset, we have implemented encrypted learning.
-To ensure encryption of model is done on demand and portability of classes we have implemented this in the below manner.
+For ensuring security and privacy of the dataset, we implemented a class which would allow encryption of model and data on-demand using websockets and the PySyft library.
-* We encrypt patient data before it reaches our model.
-* We make the model available as a service, and we protect our intellectual rights, as regards the gradients and model parameters.

-Below are the configurations to achieve the above two cases
-* Name Of Class: ModelEncryptor
-* Attributes: shares(shareholders), model(encrypted model)
-* Methods: encrypt_data(encrypts image data to be classified), predict(classifies the image)
+A link to the our implementation is provided in the appendix of this document.

 ## Results
 With varied approaches for data sampling, activation function selection and hyperparameter tuning, we trained and tested six models, codenamed Aurora, Ava, Auden, Venus, Armadillo, and Atlas.
 Our results are given below in descending order of model performance.